Ihor-Zaiets/githubAPI/README.md

 As I understood assigment, there is GitHub api.
 My application should use this api to retrieve information from GitHub with given parameters.
 I started from using spring.io to set up a project.

-This assignment was for juniors.
-If I pretend to have a higher skills than juniors, I guess I should do something more than just written assigment.
-It was said, that to keep honesty of recruitment process, questions about assigment won't be answered.
-Therefore, I should decide what to do myself.
-There was no requirement of saving data to database, but using external API.
-Then, I would consider this a main focus.
-Therefore, from two ideas I currently have: add saving to database and add authorization to retrieve more data from GitHub, I choose the second.
-I also want to do second option more, because I already quite good at creating entities, dtos, a dozen mappers, repositories and services to set up CRUD business logic.
-But I barely never used external API in my application and also had problems with Spring Security and tokens last time I used it.

 #### "If you only do what you can do, you'll never be more than you are now".